 This is because, all things considered, the same questions run through research today on the formation and the circulation of republicanism in modern Europe, on both sides of a revolutionary cut whose matrix character is strongly contested.
 Today it would be illusory to want to oppose, by any means and in all contexts, a freedom of the old and a freedom of the modern, a neo-Roman republicanism of virtue and a liberal republicanism of rights which would chronologically follow in succession.
 On the contrary, examples of conciliation, hybridisation and overlapping are now perfectly observed, as far as in texts by Sidney in particular.
 These specific experiences, long since moved aside or concealed by the dominant historiography tradition, invite us to reinstate, as in the case of the Iberian universes, questions, procedures, bodies, doctrines, long chronologies: the pursuit of the Common Good or general interest beyond the interests of the State or the Prince; the place of religious aspirations and orders as to how to think of the community or the people; the role bestowed on virtue; the pursuit of ideal forms of representation-incarnation.
 Here we can mention, for various reasons, works by Quentin Skinner, Philipp Pettit, Rachel Hammersley, Keith Baker and even, on another level, Dale van Kley This is why the comparison with Italy, France, Switzerland and even England is not a concession to an intellectual fashion, but rather a scientific requirement.

-Pedagogical organization of the Summer University
+Pedagogical organization of the Summer School

-The aims of this summer school are to bring together a group of researchers, both junior and senior, from different academic backgrounds, and to confront them with the historiographical proposals set out in the above argumentation and to collect their reactions in order to enrich the repertoire of arguments proposed and fields explored.
+The aims of this Summer School are to bring together a group of researchers, both junior and senior, from different academic backgrounds, and to confront them with the historiographical proposals set out in the above argumentation and to collect their reactions in order to enrich the repertoire of arguments proposed and fields explored.

 The mornings will be structured around the discussion of lectures given by two experienced researchers and devoted to one of the themes of the argument (the historiographical deconstruction of the State, the government of bodies, the question of statutes, the recomposition of communities, etc.).
 The afternoons will be occupied by thematic workshops where the same researchers and the organizers will lead the discussion on the work of doctoral or post-doctoral students.

-María Teresa Calderón
+María Teresa Calderón (to be confirmed)

 Universidad Externado de Colombia